periode/thesis/outline/understanding_code.md

 [[detienne_software_design_cognitive_aspects]], psychology of programmers, beacons

 [eye-tracking study of programmers of different levels readingn source code](https://dl.acm.org/doi/10.1145/3387904.3389279)

+### the problem of implementation

+> The most influential conception of computational principles comes from David Marr (1982), who prescribed a definite format for computational theories.
+For Marr, each theory had three tiers: a computational theory of some problem, a specification of the algorithm by means of which the brain solves this problem, and the implementation of this algorithm in neural machinery. (agre)

 ### the metaphors of code